MSLNZ/msl-equipment/docs/index.rst

 The following example illustrates a configuration file that specifies a database containing 6 Digital Multimeter's that are available in a lab which can be used to measure a voltage.
 The person performing the measurement specifies which of the Digital Multimeter's they are using as an **<equipment>** XML tag in the configuration file.
-They load the configuration file using the :obj:`~msl.equipment.config.Config` class, which is the main gateway into the **MSL-Equipment** package.
+They load the configuration file using the :obj:`~msl.equipment.config.Config` class, which is the main entryway in to the **MSL-Equipment** package.

 The `configuration file`_ that specifies the example_ database to load and the Digital Multimeter to use for the voltage